J-1 Visa Data Analytics Manager Jobs

 Can the two-year home residency requirement affect a Data Analytics Manager?

 Yes.
 If your J-1 program is funded by your home country's government or a U.S. government agency, or if your home country lists data analytics as a skill in short supply, the two-year home residency requirement may apply.
-This means you must return home for two years before changing to most other U.S. visa categories, including H-1B or permanent residence.
+This means you must return home for two years before changing to most other U.S. visa categories, including H-1B visa or permanent residence.

 What does the training plan need to cover for an analytics management role?